Testing Accommodation Information

 Do seek them out for testing arrangements when there is an opportunity to discuss your schedule and plans.

 Students Receiving Testing Accommodations

 You must deliver your accommodation letters to your professors ASAP.
 DO NOT wait until a day or two before your first exam!!
 Your instructor may be able to provide the accommodation in his/her department.
-It is not necessary to come to Disability Services in East Annex to take the exam.
+It is not necessary to come to Student Accessibility Services in East Annex to take the exam.
 We have contacted the instructors to let them know that we have lost more of our testing area and asked them to take on the responsibility of administering the tests in their department or classroom area.
-But, if the instructor is not able to provide the accommodation, then contact our office so the necessary arrangements can be made.
+If the instructor is not able to provide the accommodation, then the Test Proctoring Request Form should be filled out so the necessary arrangements can be made.

 Please note: It is your responsibility to contact this office and arrange a room for testing.
 It is not your instructor’s responsibility.

 You also should remind your instructor that you will be taking your exam at Student Accessibility Services – or if the instructor has a room for you also remind him/her of your accommodation needs for the exam.
 They have a lot of students and may not remember from one test to another the students who need testing accommodations.